 Damn tedious all this protesting and road-blockade malarkey, but hey… ‘C’est la vie’, as they say here in French Guiana.
 In our last blog we arrived in a charming but blockade-ridden, far-flung part of the EU.
 Now, after a month of disruption, the protesters toddle home and things gradually get back to normal.
-For us this means freedom to move around the country, the re-start of the Space Race (officially exciting!) and some first-hand proof of Hollywood’s tish, tosh and piffle!
+For us this means freedom to move around the country.
+It means, the re-start of the Space Race (officially exciting!).
+And it means some first-hand proof of Hollywood’s tish, tosh and piffle on Papillon Island!

 Strikes and blocks